-The health benefits of flaxseed oil include its ability to protect the body from cancer, prevent premature aging, boost the immune system, improve heart health by decreasing cholesterol, regulate digestion, reduce inflammation and gout, regulate hormones in post-menopausal women, lowers blood pressure, prevents various gastrointestinal diseases, and also positively affects eye health.
+The health benefits of flaxseed oil include its ability to improve heart health, reduce inflammation and gout, and premature aging.
+It also helps boost the immune system and regulate digestion.
+It is also known for its anti-cancer potential.
+Flaxseed oil helps regulate hormones in post-menopausal women, lower blood pressure, prevent various gastrointestinal diseases, and improve eye health.

 What is Flaxseed Oil?

 Flaxseed oil, also known as linseed oil, is a concentrated vegetable oil obtained from flax and has been known to humans for a surprisingly long time.
 Flax, which is scientifically known as Linum usitatissimum, has many uses and has been a part of various cultures.
 Although it is believed to have been originated from the Mediterranean region but Canada, Russia, France, and Argentina are its largest producers.
 It is a very versatile plant and grows in diverse climates while having a lot of uses.
 For thousands of years, it was used not only as a key ingredient in linen but also as a very beneficial and easily accessible food source.
 Flaxseed oil, rich in omega 3 fatty acids, is one of the most common alternatives for traditional vegetable oil.
 This is partly because it has the most impressive list of health benefits attributed to it.
 It can be used in the exact same way as any other vegetable-based oil, the flavor of it being pleasant and unobtrusive.
 Moreover, it cooks evenly, keeps the body healthy, and is relatively simple to extract.

 |Calcium, Ca [mg]||1|